Managing real estate in times of crisis: Adjusting occupied buildings remotely

 - Please keep in mind that while HVAC control is a contributing factor to maintaining a safer operating facility in these times, the strongest measures to stop spread of infection relate to social distancing, surface disinfection, and other basic CDC guidelines.

-Please reach out if we can help in anyway — we’re here to ensure you can remotely monitor, manage and optimize your buildings.
+Please reach out if we can help in anyway — our building maintenance management software is here to ensure you can remotely monitor, manage and optimize your buildings.

 Talk to an expert about how our industry-leading smart building platform helps building owners and operators save energy, create digital FM jobs and reduce operating costs.